What you should know

 - Write down the correct date, time, and location of your surgery.

-- A tiny incision (cut) is made in your back.
-A nephroscope is put through the incision and into your kidney near the stone.
-This scope is a long tube with a magnifying glass and a light on the end.
-Caregivers may use x-rays or ultrasound to help them guide the scope near the kidney stone.
-The nephroscope and other tools are used to gently remove the stone.
-A machine such as a lithotriptor or ultrasound may be used to break the stones into smaller pieces.
-The stone is sent to the lab for tests.
-The incision is closed with stitches (thread) or steri-strips.
-You may need to stay in the hospital two to five days after surgery.
+An incision will be made in your back.
+A nephroscope will be put through the incision and into your kidney near the stone.
+The nephroscope is a long tube with a magnifying glass and a light on the end.
+Caregivers may use x-rays or an ultrasound to help guide the scope.
+The nephroscope and other tools will be used to gently remove the stone.
+A machine such as a lithotriptor or an ultrasound may be used to break the stones into smaller pieces.
+The stone will be sent to the lab for tests.
+The incision will be closed with stitches or surgical tape.

 Contact a caregiver if